 "The art of life is to stay wide open and be vulnerable, yet at the same time to sit with the mystery and the awe and with the unbearable pain — to just be with it all." - Ram Dass

-The Story of Our Emotional Body
+The Emotional Body

-Our emotional body is formed from birth to age seven before we have the rationality to explain it.
-As children we unquestionably soak up the emotional imbalances of the people in our midst, and left unexamined, we take them on as our own.
-When we feel big feelings in our current life, we have the opportunity to clear out energy blockages from the past.
+Painful emotions arising in our current life offer up the opportunity to clear emotional blockages from the past.
 As spiritual teacher Michael Brown explains, "All our fear, anger and grief of today are the masked experiences of our own frightened child self calling us for help."

 Facing Pain vs. Avoiding Pain

 In our emotionally repressed world, many of us habitually stuff down uncomfortable emotions.
 We force what feels unacceptable into deep storage until life feels flat, predictable and uninspiring.
 In this way, we stay emotionally young, lacking in self-confidence, unsure if we can meet the fierce challenges of adult life.

 At key points in our life, we will feel called to integrate the emotions we could not embrace from our past.
 The choice is ours to repress or to express.
 If we refuse to address the non-integrated energies from the past, we will continue to dissociate away from our confidence, power and mature intelligence.